nomad-coe/materia/docs/_sources/viewers/brillouinzoneviewer.rst.txt

  - If you are not seeing your changes updated on the screen, or they are updated only after interacting with the structure, double check that you have called :func:`Viewer.render` after your changes.
+ - If the interactive controls are not working, remember that you have to set them up by calling :func:`Viewer.controls`.
  - When the HTML element containing the canvas change size, you may want to refit the canvas to it using :func:`Viewer.fitCanvas`.
  - You can change the visualization canvas at any point by calling